 It has a variety of tasting notes and taste profiles, which are determined by the percentage of the rice grains milled.

-Normally, it is served cold or at room temperature, but you can have it warmed during the winter.
+Usually, it is served cold or at room temperature, but you can have it warmed during the winter.

-The heating process has additional benefits to the drink because it opens up its aromatics.
-It is usually served in glass, metal, or ceramic decanters known as tokkuri and then poured into small cups called ochoko.
+The heating process has additional benefits to the Japanese drink because it opens up its aromatics.
+It is usually served in glass, metal, or ceramic decanters known as tokkuri and poured into small cups called ochoko.

 There are different types of nihonshu, depending on their ingredients;